ellaliza/ai-ml-journey/README.md

 Today, 15th October 2025, I decided to end my season of inconsistency in this journey and took on a new challenge.
 100 days of Machine Learning.
 This new challenge does not follow anyone's preset challenge rules or roadmap.
 I intend to continue with my roadmap, and the whole point of the challenge is to grow and learn something new and practical daily.

 ## Week 1
+- Focusing on basic ideas like linear models
     ### Day 1 - 15th October 2025
     - I did some exploratory data analysis on a dataset on medical charges.
     - I learnt some basic use of the plotly library, as well as seaborn.
     - I visualized the data and trends and understood the term "correlation coefficient"
     - I understood causation fallacy, which led me to also understand that as ML engineers, it is our responsibility to ensure that our models do not mislead users.
 Computers cannot do it all on their own, and that's why we do what we do.

     ### Day 2 - 16th October 2025
     - I trained a model using sklearn to predict charges based on age.
     - I compared the LinearRegression model to the Schotastic Gradient Descent.
 The former had the minimum loss.

+    ### Day 3 - 18th October 2025
+    - I trained a linear regression model using 2 feature.
+    - I visualized the model using a 3d scatter plot in plotly express.
+    - I also included a third feature in the model